FAFSA (Free Application for Federal Student Aid)

 3. Do I need to complete my income tax return before I complete the FAFSA?

-5. How do I apply for a grant?
+4. How do I apply for a grant?
 For loans?
-For student employment?
+For student employment.

-By completing the FAFSA and supplying any other required documents to the financial aid office, you are considered for federal grant, work and loan programs, as well as most state and private programs.
+By completing the FAFSA and supplying any other required documents to the financial aid office, you are considered for federal grant, state grants, federal loans, and work study.
 You don’t have to file separate applications for each program.

 Some programs may require additional paperwork.
 Be sure to complete all forms sent to you by the financial aid office.